 Rhythmic breathing is the result of a particular pattern of interconnections between neurons dispersed throughout the rostral VRG, pre-Botzinger complex, and Botzinger complex.
 Inspiratory and expiratory neurons inhibit one another.

-87. Firing rate of DRG and VRG inspiratory neurons increases gradually at the end of what phase?
+87. The firing rate of DRG and VRG inspiratory neurons increases gradually at the end of what phase?

 88. During quiet breathing, inspiratory neurons fire with increasing frequency for approximately how many seconds?

-89. After the 2 second firing, then an abrupt switch off occurs allowing expiration to proceed for how many seconds?
+89. After the 2-second firing, an abrupt switch-off occurs, allowing expiration to proceed for how many seconds?

 90. The inhibitory neurons that switch off the inspiratory ramp signal are controlled by what?